 This post shares the DIY lego table with storage that I made for my daughter!
 The multi-use table also includes a topper that flips around to turn into an art table.
 I’m sharing my inspiration and thought process, free instant download printable build plans, and some ideas for the interchangeable toppers.
-This post contains affiliate links, which you can read more about here.

 How to Build a Toddler Lego and Art Table With Storage